-If the new year has you considering new goals, a trip to the Last Frontier could be the best way to fulfill New Year’s resolutions.
+If the new year has you considering new goals, a trip could be the best way to fulfill New Year’s resolutions.
 Are you hoping to “unplug” more in 2016 or spend more time with friends and family?
 Perhaps relaxation tops the list of resolutions.
 Alaska offers a variety of unique and exciting activities that allow you to escape the ordinary and find creative opportunities to maintain your goals this year.

 Here are our top five activity ideas to complement your 2016 resolutions:

 Through the winter, there are plenty of opportunities to get outside.
 If you’re visiting Anchorage, take a short drive outside of the city to check out the Eagle River Nature Center, tucked away within Chugach State Park.
 The drive alone offers incredible, year-round views of glacial-carved mountains.
 Inside the center, learn about Alaska wildlife and history.
 Outside, explore the handful of groomed trails on foot or on skis.
 The trails cater to a wide range of adventure-seekers, from a quarter-mile nature loop to longer hikes into the backcountry.
 If you’re venturing out in the cold, wintry weather, be sure to dress appropriately—snow boots, a thick coat and layers of warm clothing underneath.

 - Spend more time with family